r1cc4r2o/visual-grounding-DL23/README.md

 ## Dataset

 Our data preparation process involves applying the RefCOCOg dataset to various versions of the yolo backbone detector.
 This allows us to obtain the bounding box coordinates for each image region of interest.
 Next, we feed the cropped image regions to the CLIP-ViT-32/B model, which encodes them into high-dimensional feature vectors.
 We provide an extended version of the dataset that contains multiple captions per image.
 We used all the image-caption pairs available, instead of selecting one single caption for each image.
 This increased the size of the training set from 43000 to 77000 samples.
-The resulting data is available for download from our gDrive folder.
+The resulting data is available for download from our [gDrive folder](https://drive.google.com/drive/folders/1NPqrloMrYAlRIPGMeK2HD7i4MWgLrSK-?usp=share_link).
+All the preprocessed data are in the file `eval_yolo_clip_preprocessed.zip`.
 The data are stored in a dictionary with the following structure.

 ```python
 import pickle